ChristoffenOSWorks/libalgebra-rs/docs/misc.md

 ```
 p_of_rect(l, w);
 ```
+This function defaults to the first formula specified.

+- Parameters:
+    - `l` - The length value of a rectangle
+    - `w` - The width value of a rectangle

 ## Quadratic Formula
 ![][quadform]
 ```
 quad_formula(a, b, c);
 ```
+- Parameters:
+    - `a` - The a value of the Quadratic Formula
+    - `b` - The b value of the Quadratic Formula
+    - `c` - The c value of the Quadratic Formula

 ## Circumference of a Circle
 ![][circum]
 ```
 circum_of_circle(d);
 ```
+- Parameters:
+    - `d` - The diameter of a circle

 [slope]: https://github.com/ChristoffenOSWorks/libalgebra-rs/blob/master/docs/images/slope.gif
 [distplane]: https://github.com/ChristoffenOSWorks/libalgebra-rs/blob/master/docs/images/distance_plane.gif
 [midplane]: https://github.com/ChristoffenOSWorks/libalgebra-rs/blob/master/docs/images/mid_on_plane.gif